My aim is to write and illustrate whimsical, moving stories

 (Okay, she didn’t exactly say all these at that moment.
 She only said, “You need to make this work.”
 The rest fell in as I went along “making this work.”)

-No Phoenix Rebirth but Something as Brave
+No Phoenix Rebirth but Something Close

 For 7 months, while working as a freelance writer/ghostwriter/editor, I spent my weeknights and weekends reading and learning about my small and big dreams and how to get to the level I want.
 There was a lot on genuine confidence, self-compassion, playing bigger, and scaffolding a system around them until I found the one that works best for me.
 My own playbook.